What is Classed as Owner-Occupied?

 Commercial mortgage applications can usually be completed in 6-8 weeks.
 This will, of course, depend on how quickly, and to what quality, information is given to the lender.
 The other key factors that can affect the speed of completion are the valuation and legal process.
 Commercial valuations can often take some time, and therefore cause delays.

-The legal process for commercial mortgages can be more complex than residential property conveyancing, so it’s important that your solicitor is experienced in dealing with commercial transactions.
+The legal process can be more complex than residential property conveyancing, so it’s important that your solicitor is experienced in dealing with these transactions.
 If your application is urgent and needs to complete more quickly than this, just let us know and we will expedite it to meet your timescales where possible.

 Applying for a Business Mortgage

-When applying for business mortgages, you usually must provide the following:
+When making a new application, you usually must provide the following:

 - Your latest 2 years trading accounts